The best graphics cards for PC gaming

 Best 1440p graphics card

-Now we’re getting into the futuristic stuff—the GeForce RTX 20-series graphics cards, rife with hardware dedicated to real-time ray tracing and AI enhancements.
-But beyond those bleeding-edge extras, Nvidia’s RTX GPUs can just plain game.
+Now we’re getting into the futuristic stuff.
+The GeForce RTX 20-series graphics cards come rife with hardware dedicated to real-time ray tracing and AI enhancements, while the Radeon RX 5700 series are the first graphics cards with 7nm process technology, PCIe 4.0 support, and AMD’s all-new and vastly improved RDNA graphics architecture.
+But beyond those bleeding-edge extras, these can just plain game.

 The GeForce GTX 1660 and 1660 Ti are fine options for a decent 1440p/High gaming experience, but you won’t be able to crank graphics options to the max and still hit 60 fps in many games.
-That’s where the $350 GeForce RTX 2060 comes into play.
-This card delivers outstanding frame rates at 1440p even with all the bells and whistles turned on.
-It can feed the needs of a high-refresh-rate 1080p display, too.
+You’ll find the $350 GeForce RTX 2060 as a solid 1440p option, but recent introductions have shaken up the entire high-end market.
+AMD’s $350 Radeon RX 5700 and $400 Radeon RX 5700 XT were countered by Nvidia’s $400 GeForce RTX 2060 Super and $500 RTX 2070 Super.
+All of these graphics cards kick ass.

-Next page: High-end graphics cards, 4K graphics cards at 60Hz and 144Hz, what to look for in a graphics cards
+Next page: 4K graphics cards at 60Hz and 144Hz, what to look for in a graphics cards